snissn/txtrs-react/README.md

+latest todo:

+yahoo we have the encrypted message in javascript! we need to send it and then have bob read it

+then we need to do key management for bob and follow the contract for new events to update things!

 create a list of all users that are online (how? require user check in every minute ? create sub keys that are registered that you can use to automatically send keep alive pings?)